evanliu3594/PM2.5-attr-mort/README.md

 ## 1.0-release

-the Initial publish version of the PM25-attr-mort with a series of refined and easy-to-use functions to assess PM<sub>2.5</sub> health burden using the IER model.
+the Initial published version of the PM25-attr-mort with a series of refined and easy-to-use functions to assess PM<sub>2.5</sub> health burden using the IER model.

 ## 2.0-release